 - Seventh Day: Rest Day: On the seventh day, you need to give yourself an adequate rest.
 You may even give yourself sometime to sleep well.
 Rest is crucial for recovery and hormone balance.

 Maintaining an exercise routine can be difficult sometimes for anyone, especially with people suffering from PCOS.
-But involving fun activities and going for workouts you love can help you continue and make exercise enjoyable.
+But involving fun activities and going for workouts you love can help make exercise enjoyable.
 So, try to get joy in what you do.

-Common Fitness Myths About Workouts for Women with PCOS for Overweight Women with PCOS
+Common Fitness Myths About Workouts for Overweight Women with PCOS

 Before we jump into some fitness routines that will help you control your PCOS, let’s bust some myths.
 Some people have questions about best workouts for women with PCOS exercise: